0xAMF/chip8-emulator/README.md

    A S D F       ->   7 8 9 E
    Z X C V       ->   A 0 B F
    ```

-3. Exit the emulator by closing the window or pressing the designated quit key (e.g., `Esc`).

-## License

-This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.

 ---